 * Concerns are raised by the previous school or setting.

 * There is a lack of progress.
 This will be identified when looking at data which is collected at regular intervals throughout the year and discussed with the SLT, SENCo and class teacher at pupil progress meetings.

 * There is a change to the child’s behaviour or progress.

 2) What should parents do if they think their child may have Special Educational Needs?

-In the first instance, if you have any concerns then contact your child’s class teacher and if there are further concerns still, please do not hesitate to contact Mrs Osborne (SENCo) or Mr Ward (Head of School).
+In the first instance, if you have any concerns then contact your child’s class teacher and if there are further concerns still, please do not hesitate to contact Mrs Lockhart (SENCo) or Mr Ward (Head of School).

 3) How can parents be certain their child’s needs are being met at Greenlands Primary School?